 Maximize the Number of Credits Taken

 Under the current rules of the GI Bill, student veterans can receive 36 months of benefits.
-The bill does not set limitations on the number of credits you can take per semester.
+The bill does not limit the number of credits you can take per semester.
 However, many schools set their own maximum credit limits.